 Princes Highway East - Bridge strengthening at Bunyip River, Longwarry

-Our strengthening works to upgrade the westbound (Melbourne bound) bridge of the Princes Highway crossing Bunyip River at Longwarry are progressing well.
+Our strengthening works to upgrade the westbound (Melbourne bound) bridge of the Princes Highway crossing Bunyip River at Longwarry have been completed.

 Overview